 If $f_1,f_2$ are solutions of the differential equation, then $f_1/f_2$ has Schwarzian derivative $2q(z)$.
 Here, the Schwarzian derivative $\mathcal{S}$ has the following definition and defining property

 and is zero for Möbius transformations.
 We have the following action of precomposing with a diffeomorphism,

 and the following remarks: \begin{itemize} \item The space of Sturm-Liouville operators can be interpreted as the coadjoint representation of the Virasoro algebra, see \cite{Ov01}.
-The Schwartz derivative appears here a $1$-cocycle for the Virasoro algebra. \item From the analytic perspective, this transformation formula is the canonical transformation behaviour of a linear map between spaces of tensor dentities, see \cite{Ov01} Section 1.7. and \cite{FBZ04} Section 8.2 and 16.5.
+The Schwartz derivative appears here a $1$-cocycle for the Virasoro algebra. \item From the analytic perspective, this transformation formula is the canonical transformation behavior of a linear map between spaces of tensor densities, see \cite{Ov01} Section 1.7. and \cite{FBZ04} Section 8.2 and 16.5.

-\item From a conformal field theory perspective, this transformation behaviour with Schwartzian derivative is precisely the transformation behaviour of the Virasoro field $\Y(T,z)$ at nonzero or zero central charge. \item The functions $f_1^2, f_1f_2,f_2^2$, which also appear as a basis of $\phi_{3,1}$, are solutions to a third order differential equation, this should be viewed in the sense of the KdV hierachy, see \cite{Ov01,Zub91} \end{itemize}
+\item From a conformal field theory perspective, this transformation behavior with Schwarzian derivative is precisely the transformation behavior of the Virasoro field $\Y(T,z)$ at nonzero or zero central charge. \item The functions $f_1^2, f_1f_2,f_2^2$, which also appear as a basis of $\varphi_{3,1}$, are solutions to a third order differential equation, this should be viewed in the sense of the KdV hierarchy, see \cite{Ov01,Zub91} \end{itemize}

 Suppose $f_1,f_2$ are solutions of a Sturm-Liouville problem.
-Then the transformation to the coordinate $t=f_1/f_2$ brings the differentila equation to the trivial form $\frac{\d^2}{\d t^2} f(t)=0$. \\
+Then the transformation to the coordinate $t=f_1/f_2$ brings the differential equation to the trivial form $\frac{\d^2}{\d t^2} f(t)=0$. \\

 One has for the trivial form a Lie algebra $\sl_2$ via $\frac{\d}{\d z},z\frac{\d}{\d z},z^2\frac{\d}{\d z}$.
 Following Kirillov, we see that via the coordinate transformation, this leads to an action of $\sl_2$ by vector fields